 This course explores the major qualities that make the South a distinct region.
 Topics include music, politics, literature, art, religion, race relations, and the role of social class in historical and contemporary contexts.
 Upon completion, students should be able to identify the characteristics that distinguish Southern culture.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.
-This course is also available through the Virtual Learning Community (VLC).
+This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in humanities/fine arts.
 (F. Sp.)